pitivi/pitivi/docs/QA_Scenarios.md

 task](Bug_reporting.md) on Phabricator, indicating:

 -   which QA Scenario doesn't go through,
--   (optionnaly) the media files you used,
+-   (optionally) the media files you used,
 -   At which step it failed and what happened
 -   Which version of Pitivi was used